 1) The Lodge was built without a loading dock.

 The combination of Clay and Bragg Streets fulfill the Lodge's need for one, but at great cost to the neighborhood.

 2) The City did not amend the use permit, adding mitigation measures to deal with the predictable noise and filthy conditions one associates with loading docks or parking shortages for idling trucks on Clay Street.
 Moreover, there was no traffic and circulation plan.
 Goodison Memo

 These blunders must be corrected before the neighborhood can experience the same quality of life as other Sonomans.
-We think a loading dock needs to be established on the hotel's 9.5 acre property and, at the same time drastically scale back operations on Clay Street.
-It seems reasonable to us for the City to offer the Lodge a business improvement loan, to be repaid through the transient occupancy tax.
-The Lodge will be making cosmetic improvements, expanding its restaurant, and perhaps its conference business, which will increase the frequency of activity and intensity of operations.
-Our neighborhood must be protected against current and future intrusions.
+We think a loading dock needs to be established elsewhere on the hotel's 9.5 acre property, which would drastically scale back operations on Clay Street.

 Train Town does not have enough on site parking for its customers during the summer, school breaks, and holiday weekends.
 They use the length of Clay Street all the way to Pickett Street to park.
 Increasingly, their use of city streets extends all the way to Fryer Creek.
 Train Town also projects amplified music and blasts its horns and whistles toward the public right of way.
 If anyone from the City measured these noises, they would register as violations of Sonoma's Noise Ordinance.